-In your comments to the draft decision you indicate that "further characterisation of test materials used to generate source data will be provided".
+In your comments you indicate that "further characterisation of test materials used to generate source data will be provided".
 ECHA will evaluate this information after the set deadline of this decision.
-You state that the registration dossiers of two category members (EC 500-233-2, EC 500-234-8) were updated before the end of the commenting deadline in order to be properly evaluated by ECHA.
+You state that the registration dossiers of two category members (EC 500-233-2, EC 500-234-8) were updated before the end of the commenting deadline.
 Please refer to ECHA's reply to the same comment in the above section, i.B.A.1.a.